Microlending Initiative and Entrepreneurs

 Through the building of basic mathematics and accounting knowledge, these women can now determine interest rates, peg a ceiling and a floor to the program, establish pay back procedures and mitigate the risk of default.

 By using this knowledge, and through management workshops with TATU Project’s support, the core group of women leading the initiative introduced the current Microcredit Structure to be used within Kazi na Sala.
+This has led to a microlending profit of 175,000 Tanzanian Shillings.
+Additionally, 5 business loans and 6 social loans have been provided and 2 successful individual business visits were conducted by the TATU Project team.

 What we are doing